jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-240930.md

 ## Network Security Groups

 - [Network security group flow logs in Azure Network Watcher will be retired (RET)](https://azure.microsoft.com/en-us/updates/v2/Azure-NSG-flow-logs-Retirement) : Flow logs to be retired on 30/9/27, but you won't be able to create new ones from 30/6/25.
 Migration path is to [virtual network flow logs](https://learn.microsoft.com/en-gb/azure/network-watcher/vnet-flow-logs-portal), and a [migration process](https://learn.microsoft.com/en-gb/azure/network-watcher/nsg-flow-logs-migrate) is available.

+## Virtual Network Manager

+- [Azure Virtual Network Monitoring IP address management (Public Preview)](https://azure.microsoft.com/en-us/updates/v2/Introducing-the-Public-Preview-of-AVNM-IPAM) : This feature (part of [Virtual Network Manager](https://learn.microsoft.com/en-us/azure/virtual-network-manager/overview)) is designed to [streamline and optimise your IP address management](https://learn.microsoft.com/en-us/azure/virtual-network-manager/concept-ip-address-management), providing you with greater control and efficiency.
+Tracking IP address use in VNets and subnets to avoid clashes can be tricky in Azure, and if you're using services such as Private Endpoints which can dynamically assign IP addresses, it gets even harder - something like this could be helpful and maybe remove the need for manual tracking of IPs.
+Preview available in UK South but not UK West.

+And finally, goodbye to [Azure Orbital Ground Station](https://azure.microsoft.com/en-us/updates/v2/Azure-Orbital-Ground-Station-Retirement), which is being retired on 18th December 2024.
+Not my usual focus, but I couldn't let it pass without a note!